HL7/ccda-on-fhir/input/pagecontent/conceptMaps.md

 ### FHIR to CDA Terminology Mapping

-Shown below are terminology mappings when moving from FHIR → CDA.
+Shown below are terminology mappings for use in moving from FHIR → CDA.
 Resource specific maps are shown first then followed by general maps which may be referenced across multiple clinical domains.

 #### **Resource Specific FHIR to CDA Entry ConceptMaps**
 - [AllergyIntolerance type (FHIR) → Allergy Intolerance Observation value (CDA)](./ConceptMap-FC-AllergyIntoleranceType.html)